aridoza/foundational-java/Concurrency/README.md

 Next we create a new LocalTime object, which refers to the current time (`now()`) at the time of instantiation.

-Since all of that is happening in a while loop, it will continue to loop forever without pause.
+Since all of that is happening in a _while_ loop, it will continue to loop forever without pause.
 But the requirement was to display the time every 5 seconds, so we must sleep for 5 seconds between loop iterations.
 To do that we call the _Thread.sleep()_ method, supplying the number of milliseconds to sleep, in this case 2 seconds is 2000 ms, so we call `Thread.sleep(2000)`.

 Finally we define the _main_ method, which launches our program.
 It _starts_ our new Thread by calling the `start()` method, (which implicitly calls the _run_ method, in a new Thread.)

-Coming back to the try-catch block, notice that `Thread.sleep()` is declared to throw an _InterruptedException_.
-An InterruptedException is thrown when the thread's `interrupt()` method is called.
-This is usually done by frameworks or application servers, to initiate a smooth shutdown of the threads.
+Coming back to the try-catch block, notice that `Thread.sleep()` throws an _InterruptedException_.
+That exception is thrown when the thread's `interrupt()` method is called, usually by frameworks or application servers, to initiate a smooth shutdown of the threads.
 Since InterruptedException is a checked exception, it must be caught.
 One side-effect of catching an InterruptedException, is that the thread's _interrupt_ flag is reset, meaning that it is no longer interrupted.
 To propagate the interrupt, we must set the interrupt flag once again, which is why we call `Thread.currentThread().interrupt()`.

 Notice that we enclosed the while loop _inside_ the try catch.
 A common mistake even advanced programmers make is to do the opposite, and they enclose the try catch _inside the while loop_.
 Why is that wrong?